Biot-Savart/BioCharting/README.md

 # BioCharting
-Easy to use charting library using 3djs
+Easy to use animated charting library using 3djs

 ## Available Charts
 ### Pie